-This Anglo-Norwegian band was the brainchild of Georg Kajanus, the son of a Russian prince and a Finnish sculptress who had also been a folk-rocker (in Eclection).
+This Anglo-Norwegian band was the brainchild of Georg Johan Tjegodiev Sakonski Kajanus, the son of an exiled Russian prince and a Finnish sculptress who had also been a folk-rocker (in Eclection).

-Kajanus even hand-crafted an antique-looking multiple keyboard device played by Phil Pickett and Henry Marsh onstage - the Nickelodeon.
+Kajanus even hand-crafted an antique-looking multiple keyboard device played by ex-actor Phil Pickett and Oxford graduate Henry Marsh onstage – the Nickelodeon.

 Sailor enjoyed worldwide hit singles in the 1970s with Girls Girls Girls (Germany #2, Switzerland #3, UK #7, Australia #14) and A Glass Of Champagne (UK and Switzerland #2, Germany #3, Australia #5).

+Sailor continued recording into 1980, but with ever-decreasing returns.
 Although regarded as a one-hit wonder (albeit with two hits), Sailor recorded five albums and remained popular in Continental Europe.
-Indeed, they are still a major attraction on the European oldies circuit.

 Nickelodeon, accordion, keyboards, guitars, vocals

-Nickelodeon, piano, guitarron, synthesised strings, calliope, xylophone, bass, cruz bass, Hammond organ, mandolin, autoharp, vocals
+Nickelodeon, piano, guitarron, synthesised strings, calliope, xylophone, bass, Hammond organ, mandolin, autoharp, vocals

 Drums, percussion, vocals